Last updated on August 4, 2026

 • Strong ecosystem of integrations and partners.

-• Newly launched agentic AI layer for underwriting and claims workflows.
+• Newly launched agentic AI layer behind the scenes.

 Cons

-Best for: Mid-to-large P&C carriers already running on Duck Creek core that want agentic AI without changing platforms.
+Best for: Producers at mid-to-large P&C carriers already on Duck Creek core who want mobile field tools without changing platforms.

-Sapiens CoreSuite — full-cycle P&C with mobile policy and claims
+Sapiens CoreSuite — persona-based mobile apps for agents and adjusters

 Attribute Detail